nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    - `deletec 1` : Deletes the 1st concert shown in the current concert list.

-   - `deletecc 1` : Deletes the 1st concertContact shown in the current concertContact list.
+   - `deletecc 1` : Deletes the 1st concert contact shown in the current concert contact list.

    - `clear` : Deletes all contacts.